elizabrock/software-development-curriculum/02-databases-and-the-ruby-ecosystem/exercises/04-databases-capstone.md

 Continue working on the project, adding one feature at a time until you have all of your functionality completed.

 ## In-class project presentations
+> requires: presentation-instructions

+Read the Presentation Instructions article for instructions on presenting your work.

 We will present the projects in-class.
 Presentation order will be announced day-of.

 ## Refactoring
+> requires: activerecord-indexes, activerecord-migrations, activerecord-scopes, introduction-to-activerecord

 This milestone will be explained once we reach it.